Top 7 Safety Tips for Hikers

 The most important thing you can do to stay safe on the hiking trail is to plan for any possible problem.

-It would be best if you took everything with you that you are likely to need in any situation.
+It would be best if you took everything you are likely to need in any situation.

-Even if you’re just going on a 2-mile hike, you’ll definitely want to bring water with you.
-You might also want to bring along sunscreen.
+Even if you’re going on a 2-mile hike, you’ll want to bring water and sunscreen.

-However, if you’re planning on a much longer hike that requires days of walking, you will want to bring food, water, and shelter.
-You’ll also want to bring a change of clothes.
+However, if you’re planning on a much longer hike that requires days of walking, you will want to bring food, water, shelter, and a change of clothes.

 Some things that you should always consider are: